manuhuth/Data-Leakage-From-Covariances/README.md

 # Data-Leakage-From-Covariances
-Privacy-preserving distributed modelling approaches, such as Federated Learning, are becoming increasingly relevant for analyzing sensitive data.
-Conceptually, these approaches facilitate an integrative data analysis without sharing the data, which is highly beneficial for application areas such as medicine.
-Yet, the risk of data leakage from malicious attacks needs to be carefully studied.

-Here, we take the perspective of a malicious client and present an attacking algorithm that builds on sample means, sample covariances, and creating known linearly independent vectors on the server-side.
-We show that already with these functionalities, which are available in most federated analysis frameworks, privacy-protected data can be exactly reconstructed.
-We demonstrate this limitation of existing frameworks and discuss possible defense strategies.
+Federated Learning (FL) is gaining traction in various fields as it enables integrative data analysis without sharing sensitive data, such as in healthcare.
+However, the risk of data leakage caused by malicious attacks must be considered.
+In this study, we introduce a novel attack algorithm that relies on being able to compute sample means, sample covariances, and construct known linearly independent vectors on the data owner side.

+We show that these basic functionalities, which are available in several established FL frameworks, are sufficient to reconstruct privacy-protected data.
+Additionally, the attack algorithm is robust to defense strategies that involve adding random noise.
+We demonstrate the limitations of existing frameworks and propose potential defense strategies analyzing the implications of using differential privacy.
+The novel insights presented in this study will aid in the improvement of FL frameworks.

-# Link to Paper
+# Manuscript
+The current draft of our paper can be found on [bioRxiv](https://www.biorxiv.org/content/10.1101/2022.10.09.511497v1).